|

 with the US gaining Alabama and

-Florida, and renouncing its claim to Texas,
+First Seminole War), and renouncing its claim to Texas, while Spain

-Arkansas is organised. |
+of Arkansas is formally organised. |

 1820 |

-(originally the location for the Roanoke and Popham colonies of the
+been the location for the Roanoke and Popham colonies of the

-British
+British Colonies (in

-Colonies (1586 and 1607 respectively), the province of Maine had been
+1586 and 1607 respectively).
+The province of Maine had been created in

-created in 1622, and passed into US hands in 1783). |
+1622, and had passed into US hands in 1783. |

 1821 |

-On 10 August 1821, Missouri is admitted into the Union as the twenty-fourth
+On 10 August 1821, Missouri is admitted into the union as the twenty-fourth

 Louisiana

-Territory which had been acquired by the US in 1803). |
+territory which had been acquired by the US in 1803. |

 1825 - 1829 |

-John Quincy Adams |
+John Quincy

 1825 |